 How can you ski for less or snowboard for cheap in ski areas around Minneapolis and St. Paul?
-Here's some long-running deals and offers from local Minneapolis/St. Paul ski areas.
+Here are some long-running deals and offers from local Minneapolis/St. Paul ski areas.

 Wild Mountain will give you a free lift ticket on your birthday.
 Tuesdays are when lift tickets are half-price, and Wild Mountain has various other discounts for military and students.

-Trollhaugen in Dresser, WI, about a hour away, is known for $15 Friday night lift tickets.
-The $15 lift tickets are only sold after 10 p.m. on Friday, when Trollhaugen is open until 3 a.m.
+Trollhaugen in Dresser, WI, about an hour away, is known for $15 Friday night lift tickets.
+The $15 lift tickets are only sold after 10 p.m. on Friday when Trollhaugen is open until 3 a.m.
 Look in local papers for coupons to get the $15 lift ticket earlier on Friday evening if you are not a late night person.

 Buck Hill discounts lift tickets in March with the March Madness sale.
 Tickets are $15 during the week and $25 at weekends.

 Hyland Ski and Snowboard Area Buying several lift tickets at once save you money.
 Buy a ten visit pass for $190, reducing the cost of a single lift ticket to $19.
 Hyland offers buy-one-get-one-free lift tickets in March.

 Spirit Mountain in Duluth has plenty of special offers to tempt skiers and snowboarders up from the Twin Cities.

 Spirit Mountain will give you a free lift ticket valid almost any day but Saturday if you stay at one of several local hotels.

 And for beginners, one day a month, Spirit Mountain gives new skiers and snowboarders free rental, free lessons, and free beginner area access.

 Lutsen Mountains skiing here is hard for those on a budget.